aesirkth/freyja-gcs/README.md

 ## goals
 - pcb should be able to run standalone from raspberry in case of raspberry malfunction
-- every part from lcsc so that pcb can be assembled by jlcpcb
+- every part from lcsc so that pcb can be assembled by jlcpcb. only select parts that have lot in stock.
 - 4-layer pcb. mainly for usb signal integrity

 ## tools